 Isaiah prophesied against the king of Babel/Babylon in 725 BC.
 That is more than 2,336 years before the King James version of the Bible was published.

-What language did Isaiah record the prophecy in?
-What, exactly, did he say?
-It is generally accepted that most of the Old Testament was written originally in Hebrew, though I remain unconvinced.
+What language did Isaiah, the prophet who allegedly used the word lucifer in the only place it ever appears in the entirety of the English Bible, record the prophecy in?
+What, exactly, did Isaiah say?
+It is generally accepted that most of the Old Testament was written originally in Hebrew.

-(The Assyrian Empire was in full glory at the time of Isaiah.
-The lingua franca of Assyria, indeed, of all Padan Aram (or Mesopotamia in Greek, and the area known today as the Levant) where Isaiah lived, was Aramaic.)
+HINT: The Assyrian Empire was in full glory at the time of Isaiah.
+The lingua franca of Assyria, indeed, of all Padan Aram (or Mesopotamia in Greek, the area known today as the Levant) where Isaiah lived, was Aramaic, a similar tongue.

-Fascinatingly, the word lucifer did not originate in the ancient Hebrew or Aramaic languages, the original languages of the Scriptures.
+The word lucifer did not originate in the ancient Hebrew or Aramaic languages, the original languages of the Scriptures.
 It did not originate in Greek, let alone English.
-Rather, the word is of Latin origin, a language that wasn’t yet spoken in the Earth at the time Isaiah took up his proverb against the king of Babel/Babylon!
+Rather, the word lucifer is of Latin origin, a language that wasn’t yet spoken in the Earth at the time Isaiah took up his proverb against the king of Babel/Babylon!

 Pronouncing the word